 After harvesting, if one doesn’t intend to utilize the leaves right away you could also keep it in a plastic bag and refrigerate it for up to a week.
 It could also be stored for about three to seven days when the stem of the plant along with the leaves (not plucked from the stem) is placed in a mug of water.

 Using fresh peppermint leaves would provide maximum benefits, however, in case of excess production of this plant one could also dry the leaves and store it for a longer duration.

 Following these processes, while growing the peppermint plant, the quality of the peppermint tea would no doubt be exclusively superior and of the premium kind.

-Teakruthi’s Zen Mint Tea is one of the best peppermint tea in the market as it meets all three criterion for high quality tea.
+teakruthi’s Zen Mint tea is one of the best peppermint tea in the market as it meets all three criteria for high-quality tea.
 This Zen Mint infusion is harvested from the Kandy District of Sri Lanka and is refined in a factory established there in 1950.
 Kandy was the last redoubt of the Sri Lankan Kings.
 The area is accessible only through steep mountain passes, and its isolation has ensured the preservation of the cultural traditions of the Sinhalese people for centuries.
 Every batch delivered to you is completely fresh and the aroma takes you on a walk through the time.

 Should you have peppermint tea during pregnancy?

 Pregnancy is a delicate period in a woman's life.
 Exclusive care and safety measurements have to be undertaken to keep the child as well as the mother in a healthy condition.
 During such crucial times, the consumption of every food is monitored.

 With regards to Peppermint tea, it is a common mild tea that is had during pregnancy.
 Studies have stated that neither the mother nor the child would be harmed by its consumption.
 It even reduces nausea and vomiting encountered during early pregnancy.